-An efficient alternative to solar water heating.
+A heat pump is an efficient alternative to solar water heating.

 A heat pump, or “hybrid”, water heater offers major savings and added tech benefits.
-Here are some resources to help you understand if a heat pump water heating system is right for your home.

 How does it work?

 This incredibly smart technology pulls in warm ambient air from outside of the tank to heat water and transfers cool air out.
 It is typically installed in a garage or closet – nothing on your roof – and like a standard electrical storage tank, the water inside is kept heated for use, but at nearly twice the efficiency, which means you pay up to 40% less for energy!
 You may even experience a cooling effect in the space where you keep your tank due to the air transfer.
-Here’s an illustration to help you understand how a heat pump water heater works.

 Getting the right system for your home